-- You are a Java developer and you are going to write web front-end from scratch.
+- You are a Java developer and you are going to write a web front-end from scratch.

-- You have some Java back-end code you want to reuse in front-end.
+- You have some Java back-end code you want to reuse in the front end.

 - You are ready to rewrite your code to work with TeaVM.

-If you have bloated applications that use Swing, you want to run these applications in web, and you don’t care about download size, start-up time and performance, you better give up; there are more appropriate tools for you, like CheerpJ.
+If you have tightly-coupled applications that use Swing, you want to run these applications in web, and you don't care about download size, start-up time and performance, you should probably look elsewhere; there are more appropriate tools for you, like CheerpJ.

 - TeaVM has a very sophisticated optimizer, which knows a lot about your code.
 Some examples are: